Five Easy and Ethical Alternatives to Amazon

 On the other hand, Amazon has helped a lot of authors.
-If you read my article on how to get your book published you’ll see just how hard it is to get picked up by a commercial publisher.
-So, for unpublished and particularly genre authors Amazon has been a dream come true.
+If you read my article on how to get your book published, you’ll see just how hard it is to get picked up by a commercial publisher.
+So, for unpublished, and in particular for genre authors, Amazon has been a dream come true.
 It’s enabled thousands of authors to self-publish their work.
-For example, I’ve used Amazon’s KDP programme for all my self-published books, because there’s no realistic alternative to their print-on-demand service.
+For example, I’ve used Amazon’s KDP programme to self-publish books, because there’s no realistic alternative to their print-on-demand service.

 I’m not sure there’s any weight at all in the argument that Amazon is bad for authors.
 Bad for bookshops, definitely.
 Bad for commercial publishers, sure.
 But, it’s probably good for authors.

 The advantage of local bookshops is that they’re nice places, where you can browse actual books.
 They also often have literary events, reading groups, storytelling and author signings, none of which Amazon offer.
 Nowadays many of them have a café too, where you can relax and read your book or meet friends.